 The Business Manifesto Advisory Group (BMAG) acts as a scrutiny and review body, overseeing progress on the delivery of the Chamber’s annual Business Manifesto.

 Chaired by an established and leading figure from business, the BMAG meets three times a year with agendas themed around the Business Manifesto’s main priorities.
 Reflecting on these and the wider issues affecting the Thames Valley and the prevailing political landscape, the BMAG continues to attract senior figures, Government representatives and business leaders as speakers and contributors.

-The most recent BMAG, chaired by Chris Parker, TVCC Associate and former Director – Legal and Corporate Affairs, Microsoft, took place on 21st April, on the theme of EU Exit Transition.
+The most recent BMAG, chaired by Chris Parker, TVCC Associate and former Director, Legal and Corporate Affairs, Microsoft, took place in July 2021, on the theme of Diversity and Inclusion.

 We were delighted to welcome Keynote Speakers Caroline Turnbull-Hall, Director, PwC, who gave a presentation on PwC’s recent publication, “UK Trade: The New Agenda: Time for the UK to recast, reset and rework” and offered perspectives relevant to our Thames Valley region / regional economy, and Liam Smyth, Director of Trade Facilitation at the British Chambers of Commerce (BCC).
 Liam provided an insight into UK Trade figures; what Government didn’t know, and they know now; Where the challenges remain and opportunities are, and the ‘truths’ about doing business.

 To learn more about the BMAG and its work, please contact Jess Harrison, Policy and Project Executive.